kylerbrown/bark/README.md

 - Every Bark element (Root, Entry, SampledData, EventData) has metadata stored in associated YAML files.

 Roots must only have Entries and Entries must only have Datasets.
-However, Datasets can exist outside of Entries, and Entries can exists without Roots.
+However, Datasets can exist outside of Entries, and Entries can exist without Roots.

 This repository contains: